ryancheley/djangocon-us-2025/presentation/slides/14c-both-features-together.md

 ???

-The help text let's the user know what the range should be ... but we should still have field level validation, right 😉
+- Use both

-Use both - they serve different audiences
+- serve the intended audience